 Bloggers can expect to receive offers all over the board for direct advertising, but it’s usually done at a flat-rate for a specified time period, usually one year.
 The spammy companies will try to get bloggers to publish their content and give them a link for $10-20.
 They may go up to as much as $200 for one link if you have a high-ranking blog.

-Legitimate companies are willing to pay more and may offer you several hundred or even a couple thousand dollars for your blog’s traffic, especially if you promote them on social media or if they are sponsoring multiple posts on your website.
+Legitimate companies are willing to pay more and may offer you several hundred or even a couple thousand dollars for your blog’s traffic, especially if you promote them on social media, to your email list, or if they are sponsoring multiple posts on your website.

-In order to make money with affiliate marketing, you have to partner directly with companies to join their commission-based program.
-There are some affiliate networks out there, like Commission Junction or Amazon Associates, where you can find many companies and products to offer on your blog.
+In order to make money with affiliate marketing, you have to join affiliate programs.
+Some companies have their own individual programs that you must apply for.
+But, there are also affiliate networks, like Commission Junction, Share-a-Sale, or Amazon Associates, where you can find many companies and products to offer on your blog.

-Once you’ve joined an affiliate program, you are given a special link with a tracking code to use on your website.
-You can use this in a blog post or in an online store.
-If someone uses your link to click-through and buy something, you get paid.
+Once you’ve joined an affiliate program, you are given a special link with a unique tracking code.
+You can use this in a blog post, on social media, or in an online store.
+If someone uses your link to buy something, you get paid a percentage of the sale.

 How Much Can You Make?

 The amount you can make on one affiliate sale can vary greatly depending on the company you are working with and what the reader is buying.
 Bloggers can earn a few cents or a few hundred dollars on each sale.
-But affiliate sales tend to happen much less frequently than people clicking on pay-per-click ads.
+Different companies will offer different percentages to their affiliates.

-In order to make affiliate sales happen more frequently, bloggers will usually write a review about a product or a “guide” about several products that has an affiliate link for each product mentioned.
-These encourage regular readers to buy something because already trust you and it also attracts traffic from search engines for people who are researching a product they are considering buying already.
+In order to make affiliate sales happen more frequently, bloggers will usually write a review about a product, or a guide about several products.
+These encourage readers to buy something because they already trust you.
+Reviews may also attract traffic from search engines for people who are researching a product they are already thinking about buying.

 Benefits of Affiliate Marketing

-There are a couple of good things about affiliate marketing.
-One is that you can write a single blog post, or create a page like this one, and re-share it on social media for years and continue making money off of it.
+There are a few really good things about affiliate marketing.
+One is that you can write a single blog post, or create a page, and re-share it on social media for years and continue making money off of it.

 The third way that people make money blogging is by selling their own products.
 When you sell your own products, you get to keep most of the money you earn from sales.